Brighton and Hove: Portslade downland

 To the north of Mile Oak, on the other side of the A27, are a number of downland areas that are still in the Brighton and Hove area.
 These include the ancient chalk grassland slopes of Cockroost Hill, Cockroost Bottom and Mount Zion.
 They are all special areas because of the remarkable wildlife still surviving there, including rare downland flowers, orchids, butterflies and rare insects.
 There is a lot of history on the slopes, including a large 4000 year old Bronze Age settlement, a possible 'henge' (as in Stonehenge), now lost under the A27 bypass, and evidence of Iron Age and Romano-British field systems.
 To the north of the city boundary is Fulking parish.
-The final stretch of the Monarch's Way passes through Mile Oak and Porstlade.
+The final stretch of the Monarch's Way passes through Mile Oak and Portslade.
 It is a 625 mi long-distance footpath that runs from Worcester to Shoreham.